CAST-Extend/com.castsoftware.uc.checkanalysiscompleteness/readme.md

 - adding some useless files issued from users experience
 - correction of an issue with magic
 - replace 'recommendation' by 'information' "can be analysed with ..."

+0.1.7

+- find the most specific package to add the file to

 ## Todos